agavrelyuk/ruby-des/README.markdown

 Based on Robert Sosinski's DES implementation(https://github.com/robertsosinski/ruby-des)

 ## How to use
-Just execute `ruby run.rb` and follow the commands
+Just execute `ruby run.rb` and follow the commands.

 If you want to start with cleared from standart output files folder, you can use `clearun.sh`

 ## History of versions